In this guide to beach photography, we’re going to provide you with all the knowledge you need to master this skill.

 Using this time window to your advantage gives your images a lot more punch and character than those shot at midday.

 Plus, during the morning golden hour there are far fewer people on the beach.
+For more tips to shooting photos at golden hour, see our guide.

 24. Check The Weather